 \section{Synthetic Data Generation}

-We first draw input characteristics $\bm{z}$ according to assumed input distribution in Table \ref{tab:taste_toy_desc}.
-Alternative attributes $cost$ and $time$ are drawn from the ranges described in Table \ref{tab:taste_toy_desc}.
-With the true model, we compute choice probabilities for each individual.
-Finally, we draw a chosen alternative for each individual according to the predicted choice probabilities by the true model.
-We generate 6000, 2000 and 2000 examples for training, development and test data, respectively.
+We first draw input characteristics $\bm{z}$ according to the input distribution described in Table \ref{tab:taste_toy_desc}.
+Alternative attributes $cost$, $time$ and $wait$ are drawn from the ranges described in Table \ref{tab:taste_toy_desc}.
+For the TOY\_UNCORREL dataset, $time$ and $wait$ are drawn from independent uniform distributions.
+For the TOY\_CORREL dataset, $time$ and $wait$ are drawn from a bivariate uniform distribution with a correlation of 0.6.

+With the true model, we compute choice probabilities for each observation.
+Finally, we draw a chosen alternative for each observation according to the predicted choice probabilities.
+We generate 10000, 2000 and 2000 examples for training, development and test data, respectively.
 Training data is used for model estimation.
 The development set is for selecting hyper-parameters.
 The test set is not used in training or selection.
-It evaluates model generalization ability.
+It evaluates models' generalization ability.